THE CURRICULUM STAGES

 AGE REQUIREMENTS FOR ADMISSION TO BLOUBERG INTERNATIONAL

-As per South African Legislation, the admission age policy compels students entering the equivalent of Grade 1 to turn 6 by the 30 June of that year.
-Therefore at Blouberg International, in accordance with South African Legislation:
+The admission age policy compels students entering the equivalent of Grade 1 to turn 7 during the same year of attending Grade 1.
+Therefore, at Blouberg International, in in accordance with South African Legislation:

 Students entering Reception Year and higher will be required to supply their recent school report and will be invited to complete an Academic Entry Assessment.